-Our construction of K' insures that edge (A1,A2) is not in K'.
+Our construction of K' insures that edge (A1, A2) is not in K'.
 Therefore the path from A1 to A2 in (i) above is of length at least two.
 Let x be any interior node on the path from A1 to A2.
 Node x is also in component K from which K' was constructed.
 Therefore, there is a path from x to B which contains neither A1 nor A2.
-Call this path, P. Let y be the closest node to x on P which is also on the node disjoint paths from B to C, Q[A1,q], Q[A1,q_2], R[A2,r_1], or R[A2,r_2].
-Let z be the closest node to y on P[x,y] which is also on the path from A1 to A2.
-Note that z does not equal A1 or A2.
-All possible positions for z and y yield a path from A1 to A2 which contains B and C, as can be verified by examining Figure 9.
+Call this path P. Let y be the closest node to x on P which is also on $Q[A1, q_1]$ , $Q[A1, q_2]$ , $R[A2, r_1]$ , $R[A2, r_2]$ or one of the node disjoint paths from B to C. Let x be the closest node to y on P[x, y] which is also on the path from A1 to A2.
+Note that x does not equal A1 or A2.
+All possible positions for x and y yield a path from A1 to A2 which contains B and C, as can be verified by examining Figure 10.

-The algorithm presented above relies heavily on J. Hopcroft's linear time algorithm to find biconnected components [Ah][Ho 1973a][Ta 1972] and Dinic's algorithm for one-commodity network flow [Di].
-We never need to find more that a flow of three using Dinic's algorithm (corresponding to a set of three node disjoint paths).
+The algorithm presented above relies heavily on J. Hopcroft's linear time algorithm to find biconnected components [1, 10, 18] and Dinic's algorithm for one-commodity network flow [3].
+We never need to find more than a flow of three using Dinic's algorithm (corresponding to a set of three node disjoint paths).
 Therefore, our use of the algorithm requires only linear time.
 (R.E.
-Tarjan and S. Even have provided a careful analysis of this algorithm from which we make this conclusion [Ev 1975] [Ta 1974].)
-Each step of the algorithm presented above can be done in linear time and is executed at
+Tarjan and S. Even have provided a careful analysis of this algorithm from which we make this conclusion [5, 19].)
+Each step of the algorithm presented above can be done in linear time and is executed at most once.
+Therefore, the algorithm is of linear time.
+A more detailed discussion of the timing of the algorithm, including necessary bookkeeping, can be found in [13].